awsdocs/amazon-aurora-user-guide/doc_source/Aurora.Replication.md

 **Tip**
  You can use Aurora Replicas within an Aurora cluster as your only form of replication to keep your data highly available\.
 You can also combine the built\-in Aurora replication with the other types of replication\.
 Doing so can help to provide an extra level of high availability and geographic distribution of your data\.

-For details on how to create an Aurora Replica, see [Adding Aurora replicas to a DB cluster](aurora-replicas-adding.md)\.
+For details on how to create an Aurora Replica, see [Adding Aurora Replicas to a DB cluster](aurora-replicas-adding.md)\.

 ## Replication with Aurora MySQL<a name="Aurora.Replication.AuroraMySQL"></a>